Driving the historic Black Hills Scenic Byway in Arizona

 How long does it take to drive the Black Hills Scenic Byway?

-Located between Safford and Clifton, there usually isn't much for traffic.
+There usually isn't much traffic.
 Plan 45 minutes without any stop.
-The road, through desert emptiness, is filled with wonderful destination for visitors to explore.
+The road, through desert emptiness, is filled with wonderful destinations for visitors to explore.

 Is the Black Hills Scenic Byway dangerous?